Joseph Anton by Salman Rushdie – Book Review

 As a common citizen of the world, you would be amazed at the amount of time, effort and resources spent to save one man from another.
 And the unnamed lives that actually get lost in the process.
 And the risk the security guys take for no reason except the call of the duty.

 The book Joseph Anton is too huge.
 I constantly kept asking ‘How much can a man write about himself?’
 ‘Did he just converted his daily journal into this bulky memoir?’
 ‘Did he really think his work was worth more than the lives lost – on whichever side those people were?’
 Why was government giving him such a huge support at the cost of the taxpayer?’
 Well, there are no black and white answers.
-You do agree with him that he has the right to free speech and to question to the basics of a religion.
+You do agree with him that he has the right to free speech and to question the basics of a religion.
 Those who do not agree can answer, argue, write against, express themselves.
 But I, of course, do not see the point of killing someone for what he has written.
-I do not know what I think of his being adamant on not saying sorry for his work.
+I do not know what I think of his being adamant about not saying sorry for his work.
 I am with him and I also question him.

 One aspect that he talks extensively about is his friends and family who stood by him.
 He throws so many names on every page that I was completely lost in who is who.
 Who died of what disease, who served what for dinner, who wore that to which party.
 Perhaps this was important to him then, as he could not come out in public for a long time.
 Only people he could see was his friends at their homes.
 Or, perhaps this is his way of telling all those people ‘Thank You’ or ‘No, Thank You’.
 He talks about his relationship with all his four wives.
 How it began, how it ended and everything in between.